 - Hide the Phones

 It is great to share pictures of a trip with your friends and family, just don’t let it take over your trip.
 Rather than letting your kids text or post every moment of the trip, try to limit the time you all spend on social media during your trip.
 In fact, this can be a great reason to visit a remote location where internet access isn’t readily available.
-If you and your family can’t access wifi until you’re back at your room, you can all focus on spending time together and enjoying your trip.
+If you and your family can’t access wifi until you’re back in your room, you can all focus on spending time together and enjoying your trip.
+Learn more about the best way to survive extreme weather conditions, on this website: www.rainingdreams.org